FIA Super Licence: Nationality of drivers

 The nationality that appears on the racing licence is identical to a driver's passport.
 This is not necessarily the same as the country issuing the racing licence.
 A French national living in Germany would receive a licence issued by the German motorsport authorities, but the nationality displayed on the licence would still be French.
 In order to race with a licence that displays German, the driver would need to have a German passport as well.
 Drivers with multiple citizenship choose their "official" nationality.

 As a result of this rule, several mistakes have occurred on official entry lists and podium ceremonies that were issued or organized by the FIA or race organisers.
 These include British driver John Watson being mistakenly identified under the Irish nationality by some official Grand Prix entry lists, and Eddie Irvine, a British citizen who held a racing licence issued by the National Sporting Authority of the Republic of Ireland, being listed as an Irish national on the official entry lists for the and seasons.
-The latter resulted in confusion surrounding Irvine's nationality, with the Irish Tricolour being flown during his podium appearances at the 1995 Canadian Grand Prix, 1996 Australian Grand Prix, 1997 Argentine Grand Prix and 1997 Monaco Grand Prix.
+The latter resulted in confusion surrounding Irvine's nationality, with the flag of Ireland being flown during his podium appearances at the 1995 Canadian Grand Prix, 1996 Australian Grand Prix, 1997 Argentine Grand Prix and 1997 Monaco Grand Prix.

 This rule, however, has not been in force since the beginning of the Formula One World Championship.
 In the past, the choice of nationality was up to the driver.
 For instance, Jochen Rindt chose to race in Formula One under the Austrian flag despite being born in Germany and not possessing Austrian citizenship, as he competed with a licence issued by the Austrian National Sporting Authority during his career.